Liv-Coder/FlutLock/memory-bank/activeContext.md

   - Created comprehensive validation for configuration files
   - Added detailed error reporting for configuration issues
   - Created an optimized example script showing environment-specific configurations
+- Cleaned up duplicate and unwanted code:
+  - Removed redundant utils/config.py as its functionality is covered by config_processor.py
+  - Removed unused CLI entry point file (src/flutter_signer/cli.py)
+  - Simplified the legacy scripts to forward to the new package structure
+  - Removed duplicate example scripts
+  - Updated the main README with a clearer project structure description
+  - Added version information to the root flutlock script

 ## Next Steps